Vandalism covers a wide category of criminal offences, all associated with intentional or reckless damage to property, structure or contents.

 - Any element of recklessness that is deemed to affect the defacement or damage to a property, structure or contents

-If vandalism is caused by individual(s) under 17, the focus of sentencing changes to preventative measures, which are more likely to include ‘on the spot’ fines or community service.
+For damage that totals more than £5,000, the maximum penalty matches the £5,000.
+The prison sentence – if applicable – is a maximum term of six months.If an act of vandalism is committed by an individual who is aged under 17, the focus of sentencing changes to preventative measures, which are more likely to include on the spot fines or community service.

 Many instances of vandalism can be severe, resulting in serious injury and in some extreme cases, death.
 As a result, the Criminal Damage Act also includes an offence of causing damage with the intention of endangering life.
 Section 2 of the Act makes it an offence for a person to destroy or damage property intending thereby to endanger the life of another or being reckless as to whether the life of another would thereby be endangered.

 What to do if you are accused of vandalism

 To ensure the most favourable outcome in your individual case, we would advise you to contact a specialist solicitor as soon as you are able to do so.
 Your legal representative can work through all the details of your case and identify the best lines of defence.